Nursery 2022 - 2023

 Reading in Nursery

 Your child will come home with two books.
 One will be a library book and the other a scheme book.
 The scheme books have no words.
 They are for you and your child to talk about the illustrations.
 What are the pictures describing?
 Make up a story by looking at them.
 This helps your child to decipher what they can see, the start of early reading skills.
-Write in your child's reading record every time you read.
+Write in your child's reading record every time you read, we ask for five times a week.
 You can add comments and share information with us about what they have liked or something they have said.
 Your child's book changing day will be either Monday or Thursday.
 It will be written into the front of their reading record.
 Your books do not have to be returned until your child's changing day.
 However, we do ask that you bring in a named bag, each day, to put in any pictures they may have drawn.

 Points to note